youkan700/CSCP/readme.txt

 --- License

-The copyright belongs to the author, but you can use the source codes under the GNU GENERAL PUBLIC LICENSE Version 2.
+The copyright belongs to the author, but you can use the source codes under the GNU GENERAL PUBLIC LICENSE Version 2 or Later.

 See also COPYING.txt for more details about the license.